U-C-S/Hurl/Docs/Features/RuleMatching.md

 - `Rules`: An array of rule strings, even when there is only one rule.
 Any matching rule selects this ruleset's browser.
 - `BrowserId`: The value should match the `Id` of one of the configured `Browsers`.
 It will be opened once a rule from the `Rules` property matches.
 - `RulesetName`: Optional display name for the ruleset.
 - `AlternateLaunchId`: The `Id` of an entry in the selected browser's `AlternateLaunches` array.
 Omit it or set it to `null` for the browser's default launch.
-Packaged browsers with `IsUwp: true` use Windows URI activation and ignore this setting.

 Sample Json file for more advanced editing: